 It's just kinda, it, it's hard to find the information for one, and gettin' through the application process and stuff.
-And it's like how are you supposed to receive a section eight letter saying that you're on the waiting list and you're ready if you don't have like a physical address that you're at, or you know, I think those things need to be thought of a little bit better. - Lived expert access to mail or a phone can make the process of getting needed services difficult.
+And it's like how are you supposed to receive a section eight letter saying that you're on the waiting list and you're ready if you don't have like a physical address that you're at, or you know, I think those things need to be thought of a little bit better. - Lived expert

+While there are services in the Grand Junction area that allow PEH to receive mail, not having reliable access to mail or a phone can make the process of getting needed services difficult.
 Often, the path to accessing supportive services, and housing in particular, is complex and onerous for PEH, adding to the existing challenges they face while experiencing houselessness.